north-road/slyr/docs/src/user_guide/tools.md

 | **ESRI** .avl | **QGIS** .qml |

 Converts an ESRI ArcInfo AVL file to a QGIS QML file.
-AVL files were the legend files for Arcview 3.x but have been replaced by layer files.
+AVL files were the legend files for ArcView 3.x but have been replaced by layer files.
 It is no longer possible to create AVL legend files in the last version of ArcMap.

 ![AVL to QML](../images/avl-qml2.png)